bigprof-software/appgini-docs/pages/advanced-topics/hooks/WindowMessages-class.md

 ### How to display the messages?

-Your AppGini application already includes the code to display the messages, so you don\'t need to do anything special.
+Your AppGini application already includes the code to display the messages, so you don't need to do anything special.
 In case of [custom pages](/appgini/help/advanced-topics/custom-limited-access-pages) however, you need to include the following code in your page where you want the messages to be displayed: